rcirka/Play-DynamoDB/README.md

 ## Creating a Model and Database Access Layer

-A case class with Format works well as a model, although any class that conforms to Play JSON reads/writes will work.
+A Scala case class with Format works well as a model, although any class that conforms to Play JSON reads/writes will work.
 Let's take for example a message model.

 ```scala
 import java.util.UUID